 Ira S. Halper, MD, is the director of the Cognitive Therapy Center in the Department of Psychiatry at Rush.
 Halper is a senior attending psychiatrist at Rush and an assistant professor of psychiatry at Rush Medical College.
 He is a board-certified psychiatrist with an interest in both cognitive therapy and psychopharmacology.
 Halper has had a number of years of experience in the use of cognitive and behavioral therapies.
 He is a diplomate and fellow of the Academy of Cognitive Therapy and a fellow of the American Psychiatric Association.
 His memberships in professional societies include the Association for Behavioral and Cognitive Therapies and the American Society of Clinical Psychopharmacology.

 To make an appointment, contact Christie, at (312) 226-0300.
 For more information, visit his website.

-Amer Smajkic, MD is a member of the staff of the Cognitive Therapy Center in the Department of Psychiatry at Rush.
-Smajkic is an adjunct attending psychiatrist at Rush and an instructor of psychiatry at Rush Medical College.
-Smajkic is also the director of the Child and Adolescent Consultation Liaison Service at Rush.
+Amer Smajkic, MD, is a member of the staff of the Cognitive Therapy Center in the Department of Psychiatry at Rush.
+He is an adjunct attending psychiatrist at Rush and an instructor of psychiatry at Rush Medical College.
 Smajkic is a professional colleague of the Academy of Cognitive Therapy and is a member of the Association for Behavioral and Cognitive Therapies and the American Academy of Child and Adolescent Psychiatry.
-His research has focused on major depressive disorder and post-traumatic stress disorder, and his clinical interests include anxiety disorders, mood disorders and learning disorders.
+His research has focused on major depressive disorder and posttraumatic stress disorder, and his clinical interests include anxiety disorders, mood disorders and learning disorders.